 “The culture of corruption...is systemic.”

-The ongoing federal investigation into corruption among top UAW leadership has led to a total of 14 convictions, 11 of former UAW officials, including the wife of a former official.
+The federal investigation into corruption among top UAW leadership led to a total of 16 convictions, including two former UAW presidents.

-Most recently, former UAW President Gary Jones pleaded guilty to helping divert over $1 million from the UAW for his own personal use and the use of senior UAW officials.
+Former UAW President Gary Jones pleaded guilty to helping divert over $1 million from the UAW for his own personal use and the use of senior UAW officials.
 Former UAW President Dennis Williams has also pleaded guilty to his role in the scandal.
 He was sentenced to 21 months in prison.